adam-arold/functional-programming-jargon/README.md

 was called as `addTo(5)` and the value of `x` was set to `5`.

 Lexical scoping is the reason why it is able to find the values of `x` and `add` - the private variables of the parent which has finished executing.
-This value is called a Closure.
+This value is called a *closure*.

 The stack along with the lexical scope of the function is stored in form of reference to the parent.
 This prevents the closure and the underlying variables from being garbage collected (since there is at least one